-The war for IT talent is only likely to intensify with the long-standing shortage of IT skills becoming more pronounced.8 An estimated 30 to 70 percent of data. security and development job postings continue to go unfilled, and by 2025, the global shortage of full-time software developers and cybersecurity professionals is expected to reach 8 million.
-9, 10 Specialized architecture and data engineering skills can be added to the list of those required to succeed in the XaaS future.
+The war for IT talent is only likely to intensify with the long-standing shortage of IT skills becoming more pronounced.8 An estimated 30 to 70 percent of data. security and development job postings continue to go unfilled.9 Specialized architecture and data engineering skills can be added to the list of those required to succeed in the XaaS future.

 Furthermore, as technologies advance, capability demands will change, too.
-However, despite projected increases in overall IT investments, the proportion spent on training is expected to decline - globally, IT training and education already represents less than 1 percent of total IT spending.^{11, 12}
+However, despite projected increases in overall IT investments, the proportion spent on training is expected to decline - globally, IT training and education already represents less than 1 percent of total IT spending.^{10, 11}

-Training and the opportunity to develop skills are key drivers for the majority of technology professionals to stay with an organization.13 If the decline in training continues, worker attrition will likely increase whereas the total pool of professionals with adequate skills could decrease.
+If the decline in training continues, worker attrition will likely increase whereas the total pool of professionals with adequate skills could decrease.

-Not surprisingly, a 2023 KPMG poll of technology leaders pointed to the lack of key talent and skills to be their top challenge, inhibiting successful digital transformation.14 IT may struggle to meet the demands of the future if they do not fundamentally rethink talent.
+Not surprisingly, a 2023 KPMG poll of technology leaders pointed to the lack of key talent and skills to be their top challenge, inhibiting successful digital transformation.12 IT may struggle to meet the demands of the future if they do not fundamentally rethink talent.